Big-Vi/vigneshmurugan.github.io/content/posts/Installing_K3S_Cilium.md

 ---
 title: "Installing K3s & Cilium for a Lightweight Kubernetes Cluster"
-date: 2025-07-18T00:00:00Z
+date: 2025-07-01T00:00:00Z
 draft: false
 ---

-## Introduction

 This is a continuation of my previous post on [Kubernetes Raspberry Pi Setup](/posts/kubernetes_raspberry_pi_setup/).
 In this guide, we'll walk through setting up a lightweight Kubernetes cluster using K3s and leveraging Cilium for powerful networking and security.
-This setup builds upon the Raspberry Pi cluster foundation covered in the previous post, showcasing how this combination is ideal for resource-constrained environments like home labs, edge computing, and ARM-based devices.
+This setup builds upon the Raspberry Pi cluster foundation covered in the previous post, showcasing how this combination is ideal for resource-constrained environments like home labs or edge computing.

 ### Why K3s?